-- How staff should respond to reports or observations of peer on peer abuse (and what this might look like) Incident form used to report incidents of sexual violence or harrasment - Reporting procedures; how staff should report, when and to whom All staff are aware of the procedure of completing Incident forms in a timely manner and shared with a member of the safeguarding Team. - How students should report any concerns A culture of openness is encouraged in St. John's where children feel listened to.
+- How staff should respond to reports or observations of child on child abuse (and what this might look like) Incident form used to report incidents of sexual violence or harrasment - Reporting procedures; how staff should report, when and to whom All staff are aware of the procedure of completing Incident forms in a timely manner and shared with a member of the safeguarding Team. - How students should report any concerns A culture of openness is encouraged in St. John's where children feel listened to.
 Pupils will be encouraged to share any concerns or worries they have.
 Staff are trained to ensure that all disclosures are taken seriously and the victims are reassured. - How incidents will link to the school's behaviour policy for children Our behaviour policy promotes an ethos of excellent behaviour where our pupils feel happy, secure and safe. - When and how incidents may be reported to the police - How each incident will be treated on a case-by-case basis, including any use of sanctions Incidents will be dealt with on a case by case basis, it is the decision of the Safeguarding Lead or Deputy Safeguarding Lead as to whether Children's Services and the Police are involved. - How school will complete relevant risk assessments The Safeguarding Lead/Deputy along with the School's Risk Assessment Lead will undertake an individualised risk assessment as deemed appropriate- where there has been a report of sexual violence and immediate Risk Assessment will be completed, where there has been a report of sexual harassment this will be considered on a case by case basis.
 Parents/ Carers will be informed of this. - Examples of interventions with potential victims and/or offenders An asset of St. John's is the wide range of external emotional well-being support agencies we have available for individual pupils.
 Any victim/ offender would be offered this service with parental consent.
-Any further available relevant CPD for our staff will be utilised to strengthen the offer of interventions available to support potential victims/ and or offenders. - How the PSHE/RSHE curriculum proactively responds to preventing such issues from occurring and addresses incidents should they arise.
+Any further available relevant CPD for our staff will be utilised to strengthen the offer of interventions available to support potential victims/ and or offenders.

+- How the PSHE/RSHE curriculum proactively responds to preventing such issues from occurring and addresses incidents should they arise.
 This should include how children will be taught about appropriate behaviours and how school will evidence the impact.
 Our RSHE curriculum (Journey In Love) and PSHE programme (Jigsaw) together ensure that all children access relationships education.
 Through this pupils cover the characteristics of healthy relationships and build their knowledge and understanding that enables them to model these behaviours. - All staff and governors receive annual Safeguarding Training which covers allegations of sexual violence and harassment staff are equipped and able to respond appropriately.

-Staff should recognise that children are capable of abusing their peers, and that not all children will find it easy to tell staff about their abuse verbally.
+Staff should recognise that children are capable of abusing other children, and that not all children will find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
+In some cases, the victim may not make a direct report, for example a friend may make a report or a member of staff may overhear a conversation.
 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
 Victims will never be given the impression that they are creating a problem by reporting an incident and they will never be made to feel ashamed or their experience minimised.